Rye-Git/UWA-Project_2/README.md

 ## 🧐 About <a name = "about"></a>
 **Description:**
-Analysis of the World Population per country and city.
+Analysis of the World Population per country and city.<br>
 Data clean-up:
 1. Merging data from various datasets
 2. Check for duplication